johndeverall/tokeniser/README.md

 There are two endpoints.

-/tokenise (note the english spelling)
+/tokenise (note the english spelling) and /detokenise
-/detokenise

 Example tokenise request: